-In every period, m individuals are born, and so there are 3m individuals in total in every period in time - m of these are being educated, m are working, and m are retired.
+In every period, m individuals are born, and so there are 3m individuals in total in every period in time-m of these are being educated, m are working, and m are retired.
+This scheme is illustrated in Figure 2.
+At any given time in the simulation, there are three concurrent "generations" acting in parallel.
+We initialize the system in generation 2, when there are already 3 populations active.

-Considering the sector of the economy that produces the numeraire good, the model assumes constant returns to scale, so that the output per individual in a given generation is:
+Considering the sector of the economy that produces the numeraire good, the model follows the law of diminishing returns, so that the output per individual in a given generation is: